16 - 21 June 2024

 Abstract

-SPRITE (Supernova Remnants, Proxies for Reionization Testbed Experiment) is a 12U CubeSat mission funded by NASA and led by the Laboratory for Atmospheric and Space Physics (LASP) at the University of Colorado, Boulder.
-The payload will house the first sub-arcminute resolution Far-UV long-slit spectrograph with access to the Lyman UV, enabled by new enhanced lithium fluoride coatings and an ultra-low-noise photon-counting microchannel plate (MCP) detector.
-The scientific mission has two main components with distinct observing modes: for low-redshift galaxies we will operate the MCP detector in photon-counting mode and obtain 2D spectra with a single pointing, while for nearby star forming regions and supernova remnants we will operate the MCP in an accumulation / integration mode and collate multiple pointings of the long slit to create 3D spectroscopic cubes.
+SPRITE (Supernova Remnants and Proxies for Reionization Testbed Experiment) is a 12U CubeSat mission funded by NASA and led by the Laboratory for Atmospheric and Space Physics (LASP) at the University of Colorado, Boulder.
+The payload will house the first sub-arcminute resolution Far-Ultraviolet (FUV) long-slit spectrograph with access to the Lyman UV (912 − 1216 Å), enabled by new enhanced lithium fluoride coatings and an ultra-low-noise photon-counting microchannel plate (MCP) detector.
+The scientific mission has two main components: constraining the escape fraction of ionizing Lyman-Continuum (LyC) radiation from low-redshift galaxies (0.14 ≤ z ≤ 0.4) and measuring feedback from nearby star forming regions and supernova remnants.
+Enabling the scientific mission are two distinct observing modes.
+For the faintest sources, we will operate the MCP detector in photon-counting mode.
+For brighter sources, we will operate the MCP in an accumulation / integration mode.
+For extended sources we will collate multiple pointings of the long slit, stepping across the field of view in a ‘push broom’ mapping to create 3D spectroscopic cubes.
 SPRITE will also take weekly calibration data to characterize the degradation of the coatings and detector.
-We present these observing modes along with the data acquisition and operations supporting the scientific mission of SPRITE.
+We present these observing modes along with the data acquisition and processing pipeline required to enable scientific analysis on the ground.

 Presenter